Tri125/imageproxy/README.md

 use it as an SSL proxy for remote images, similar to [atmos/camo][] but with additional image adjustment options.

 [this post]: https://willnorris.com/2014/01/a-self-hosted-alternative-to-jetpacks-photon-service
 [atmos/camo]: https://github.com/atmos/camo

+## Why this fork?

+Because the main repo is fighting the Go ecosystem.
+It is not ``go get``-able, the Dockerfile doesn't build a minimal image, the image can't be run on Heroku, also imageproxy options aren't read from the environnement so it's pretty awful to use in the cloud in general.

+This fork will fix those issues.

 ## URL Structure ##